 On August 29, 2008, SAFE promulgated the Circular on the Relevant Operating Issues Concerning the Improvement of the Administration of the Payment and Settlement of Foreign Currency Capital of Foreign Invested Enterprises, or SAFE Circular 142.
 SAFE Circular 142 regulates the conversion by a foreign invested enterprise of foreign currency into Renminbi by restricting the usage of converted Renminbi.
 SAFE Circular 142 provides that any Renminbi capital converted from registered capital in foreign currency of a foreign invested enterprise may only be used for purposes within the business scope approved by PRC governmental authority and such Renminbi capital may not be used for equity investments within the PRC unless otherwise permitted by the PRC law.
 In addition, SAFE strengthened its oversight of the flow and use of the Renminbi capital converted from registered capital in foreign currency of a foreign invested enterprise.
 The use of such Renminbi capital may not be changed without SAFE approval, and such Renminbi capital may not in any case be used to repay Renminbi loans if the proceeds of such loans have not been utilized.
 As a result, we are required to apply Renminbi funds converted from the net proceeds we expect to receive from this offering within the business scope of Vipshop China.
-SAFE Circular 142 may significantly limit our ability to transfer the net proceeds from this offering of additional equity securities to Vipshop China or invest in or acquire any other companies in the PRC.
+SAFE Circular 142 may significantly limit our ability to transfer the net proceeds from this offering or any other offering of additional equity securities to Vipshop China or invest in or acquire any other companies in the PRC.
 Furthermore, the SAFE promulgated SAFE Circular 59 on November 9, 2010, which tightens the regulation over settlement of net proceeds from offshore offerings.
 In particular, it is specifically required that any net proceed settled from offshore offerings shall be applied in the manner described in the offering documents.
 The SAFE also promulgated SAFE Circular 45 in November 2011, which, among other things, restrict a foreign-invested enterprise from using Renminbi funds converted from its registered capital to provide entrusted loans or repay loans between non-financial enterprises.
 Violations of these circulars could result in severe monetary or other penalties.
-SAFE Circular 142, SAFE Circular 59 and SAFE Circular 45 may significantly limit our ability to convert, transfer and use the net proceeds from t
+SAFE Circular 142, SAFE Circular 59 and SAFE Circular 45 may significantly limit our ability to convert, transfer and use the net proceeds from this offering and any offering of additional equity securities in China, which may adversely affect our business, financial condition and results of operations.